 EU industrial policy

-The main objective of the EU industrial policy is to secure the competitiveness of the Union industry.
-Industrial policy is closely linked to other key Union policy sectors: trade, Single Market, R&D and innovation, employment, energy issues and environmental protection.
+The primary objective of the European Union’s (EU) industrial policy is to ensure the sustainable competitiveness of European industry.
+Industrial policy is closely linked to other key Union policy sectors such as the internal market, research, development and innovation (RDI), trade, employment, energy issues and climate targets.

 Strategies and actors

 In March 2020, the European Commission published an industrial policy package that contains communications on the EU’s new industrial policy strategy, the SME strategy, internal market barriers and a long-term action plan to improve the implementation and supervision of internal market rules.
 Due to the COVID-19 pandemic, the Commission updated the strategy already in May 2021 to ensure that the EU’s industrial policy measures fully consider the new post-crisis conditions.

 The purpose of the industrial strategy is to promote a more sustainable, digitalised, resilient and globally competitive economy that creates jobs.
 The updated strategy also takes into consideration the lessons learned from the crisis in order to strengthen the operation, crisis resilience and recovery of the internal market and to improve the EU’s open strategic autonomy.

 The industrial strategy aims to ensure that Europe is among the leading industries in the world and that it is able to lead the green and digital transition as a globally competitive player relying on its strengths.
 The strategy emphasises support to all kinds of operators based on the ecosystem and value chain, stresses the basic factors of industry (innovation, competition and a strong and well-functioning internal market) and strengthens global competitiveness through open markets and a level playing field.